SALTR/saltr-unity-sdk/README.md

 ##Introduction

 Easily integrate SALTR Unity SDK into your games or apps to get real-time control over settings, user experience tweaking, customization and level design.
-With SALTR you and your team will have availability to update any app settings, prices and user experiences based on those settings - all in real-time.
-Target you most important users by delivering specific configuration only to them - again in real-time.
-Measure your impact.
-No updates needed on App Store, Google Play or etc..
+With SALTR you and your team will have availability to:
+* Update any app settings, prices and values for your users.
+* Target you most important users by delivering specific configuration only to them - again in real-time.
+Use segmenting with user filtering based on advances set of standard and custom criteria.
-With SALTR you will have:
-* Real-time user segmenting with user filtering based on standard and custom criteria.
-Define game feature and level modifications for segement - again in real-time.
-* Real-time experiments creation with deep user filtering and advanced level of traffic control.
-Any feature, setting or level integrated with SALTR can be modified in any ways for partitions you created for your A/B test.
+* Create experiments testing any feature and level modifications against each other.
+Manage intensity and type of user traffic flowing into your experiments partitions.
 * Design levels in real-time.
 Connect team memeber devices and allow them to tweak levels, features and setting simultainously without interfeering with each other.
-* See real-time analytics for all users, segements and experiments you created.
-Take action right now if needed.
+Continue balancing your levels in real-time even after game is released, without ned to bother your dev team to deliver next app update.
+* Measure your impact on each segment, experiment partition, and be able to take action right-away.
+* No updates needed on App Store, Google Play or etc..
 * Much more...

 This SDK performs all necessary and possible action with SALTR REST API to connect, update, set